CellArchLab/membrain-pick/README.md

 3. **Ground Truth Generation**: The membrane mesh can be loaded into **surforama** to manually annotate membrane-associated particles.
 These annotations can then be used to train a MemBrain-pick model.
 4. **Training**: The generated meshes, along with the annotations, are used to train a model that can predict the location of membrane-associated particles.
 5. **Prediction**: The trained model is used to predict the location of membrane-associated particles in the membrane segmentations.
+6. **(Optional) Subtomogram averaging**: The predicted particle locations and initial orientations can be used for subtomogram averaging.
+Here, we explain how to import them into RELION for this purpose.

 ## Example notebook
 For a quick start, you can walk through our example notebook.
 You can easily run it on Google Colab by clicking on the badge below: